Alignment via friction for nonisothermal multicomponent fluid systems: Introduction

 Given equations \eqref{intro-mass2}--\eqref{intro-energy2} and the constitutive relations \eqref{intro-const1}--\eqref{intro-gd}, one can derive the balance of the total entropy $\rho\eta=\sum_{j=1}^n\rho_j\eta_j$, that reads: and a derivation of \eqref{intro-entropy2} can be found in \cite[Section 5]{BoDr15} or \cite[Appendix C]{GeTz23}.

-The above model was derived and studied in \cite{BoDr15}, in a more general setting including chemical reactions and viscosity, in the case $\epsilon=1$.
+The above model was derived and studied in \cite{BoGrPa19, HuJuTz19} in the isothermal case and in \cite{BoDr15} in a more general setting including chemical reactions and viscosity, in the case $\epsilon=1$.
 It was further shown that, if we introduce the diffusional velocities $u_i:=v_i-v$, \eqref{intro-mass2}--\eqref{intro-energy2} can be approximated by a simplified model ignoring terms of order $|u_i|^2$, which contains only the barycentric velocity $v$ and the diffusional velocities $u_i$ (and not the partial velocities $v_i$).
 The approximate model, which is a Class--I model, reads:

 where $\bar{u}_i$ is determined by solving the Maxwell--Stefan system: subject to the constraint

 which ensures that the total mass density is conserved.
 The thermodynamics of the model is described by the same laws \eqref{intro-const1}--\eqref{intro-gd} and the entropy balance now takes the form